△ MENU/TOP △

 Time traveling through four centuries of reimagined songs, hymns and ballads, the intrepidearly music band Ruckus and pathbreaking singer and creator Davóne Tines converge to deliver the bite of America’s revolutionary musics in order to ask the simple question: “What is your hand in this?”

 TRADITIONAL, arr.
-Tines Jesus Lover of My Soul
+Davóne Tines Be the Lover of My Soul

 Julius EASTMAN Buddha